 - The POST test is a 75-minute timed test in four sections; mathematics, reading comprehension, grammar, and incident report writing.
 The minimum passing score for the Ankeny Police Department is 80% on each of the four sections of this exam.
 Candidates who have previously taken the POST test and have a valid test score on file (greater than 80% on each section within one year from the testing date) with Standard and Associates may elect to waive the exam and use their most recent test score, or may elect to retest with the City of Ankeny; however, the City will accept only the retest score.
 The Iowa Law Enforcement Academy requires the POST test.
 Failure to pass this test with a score of 80% or above will result in elimination from the hiring process.

 Upon your successful completion of the prior steps, you will be eligible for an oral board interview.

 - The panel interview will likely consist of a city human resources representative and at least two management level personnel from the police department.

 - The interview is comprised of questions relating to law enforcement.
 A prepared applicant should be able to reason through most questions based on reflection of the career choice and general life experiences.

 - The panel grades the responses and those who achieve a score of 70% of the total points will receive a passing score and be maintained on the list for future consideration.

 - Those who do not achieve the minimum score will be removed from consideration but may be eligible to reapply in upcoming testing opportunities.

 4. Background Investigation

-The Ankeny Police Department will conduct an extensive investigation on your background.
-The detective will contact prior employers, relatives and references.
+The Ankeny Police Department will conduct an extensive investigation of your background.
+The detective will contact prior employers, relatives, and references.
 Information provided during these contacts may result in other individuals being contacted.

 Each candidate is required to undergo a psychological exam to ensure that they possess the important personality traits needed to become an effective police officer.